 With the prices of car ownership steadily increasing, more people are wondering if they can become a one-car family or even get rid of their personal vehicle entirely.
 In the past, this was only realistic in big cities with good public transportation.
 Nowadays, though, the “sharing economy” that brought you AirBnB and Uber also gives you access to a private vehicle only when you need it.

 Car sharing is an alternative to traditional car rental and car ownership.
 Although there are about a half-dozen car-sharing companies in the U.S., three of the most widely available are Zipcar, Getaround and Turo.

-If you drive less than 7,500 miles a year and you don’t need a car for work every day, then car sharing can save you thousands of dollars a year.
-If you don’t drive enough to justify the expensive of car ownership, then kicking the car habit through car sharing is a great way to keep significant cash in your pocket.
-Use the Zipcar savings calculator to find out how much you can save with Zipcar membership.
+If you don’t drive enough to justify the expense of car ownership, then kicking the car habit through car sharing is a great way to keep significant cash in your pocket.

 How Zipcar works – the basics

 To join Zipcar, you apply online and agree to let the company check your driving record.
 (There is a $25 application fee.)
 Zipcar says most applications are approved within minutes.